Hypergraph Animals

-In Fig. \ref{fig:animals} we show the possible hypergraph animals for $2\le q \le 5$ in our shorthand notation.
-This notation is straightforwardly translated into e.g. Young (or Ferrers) diagrams\cite{Schroeder:2006aa,Graham:1994aa}, by adding a row of with $\nu$ squares corresponding to the $\nu$ sides of the polygons making up the hypergraph animal; for example, we can identify the Young diagram for a given hypergraph animal, such as
+In Fig. \ref{fig:animals} we see the possible hypergraph animals for $2\le q \le 5$ in our shorthand notation.
+This notation is straightforwardly translated into e.g. Young (or Ferrers) diagrams\cite{Schroeder:2006aa,Graham:1994aa}, by adding a row of with $\nu-1$ squares, where $\nu$ is the cardinality of the hyperedge or here the number of sides of the polygons making up the hypergraph animal.
+The number of rows is the number of hyperedges incident on the anchor node of the hypergraph animal.
+For example, we can identify the Young diagram for a given hypergraph animal, such as

 Because of this equivalence we can draw on a vast array of tools and body of mathematical knowledge in order to count and analyse the different shapes of hypergraph animals \cite{Alder:1969,Schroeder:2006aa}.